lethanhtrong161005/EduChatbotSolution/README.md

 # EduChatAI

 EduChatAI is a Vietnamese educational knowledge-base and retrieval-augmented chat application.
-It combines subject and membership management, document indexing, cited AI chat, experiment runs, adoption-and-health reports, authentication, subscriptions, and payment integration in one ASP.NET Core application.
+It combines subject and membership management, document indexing, cited AI chat, experiment runs, adoption-and-health reports, authentication, and partial subscription/payment foundations in one ASP.NET Core application.

 The repository is under active development.
 Docker Compose is the primary local setup; host and Visual Studio workflows are also supported.